ntamas/cl1/doc/cmdline/description.rst

 vertices*.
 An edge that is situated between two internal vertices is an *internal edge*, an edge going between an internal and an external vertex is a *boundary edge*, and an edge between two external vertices is an *external edge*.
-An internal vertex adjacent to at least one boundary edge is an *internal boundary vertex*, while an external vertex adjacent to at least one boundary edge is an *external boundary vertex*.
+An internal vertex incident on at least one boundary edge is an *internal boundary vertex*, while an external vertex incident on at least one boundary edge is an *external boundary vertex*.
 The following figure illustrates these concepts: